Frequently Asked Questions about the APRN Consensus Model for – NP Programs

 Acute care and primary care remain separate CNP roles; the acute and primary care delineation applies only to pediatric and adult-gerontology population foci.
 Scope of practice of the nurse practitioner is not setting specific but is based on patient care needs.

 Current NPs may continue to renew their certification into the future, as long as it does not lapse and renewal requirements are met.
-If you allow your ANCPC certification to expire, you will need to meet the eligibility requirements for the ACNPC-AG exam.
-Current ACNPC certificants interested in ACNPC-AG certification will most likely need additional post-graduate education to be eligible to sit for the ACNPC-AG exam.
+If you allow your adult ANCPC certification to expire, you will need to meet the eligibility requirements for the adult-gerontology acute care NP exam.
+Adult ACNP certificants interested in adult-gerontology ACNP certification will most likely need to obtain a post-graduate certificate to be eligible to sit for the ACNPC-AG exam.

 - Practice Hours + CE Points